Mohamed-Aymn/blogs-documentation/README.md

 # Blogs Prototype Documentation

-> You can visit the application using this link [https://blogs-prototype.mohamedaymn.site](https://blogs-prototype.mohamedaymn.site)
+> You can visit the application using this link: [https://blogs-prototype.mohamedaymn.site](https://blogs-prototype.mohamedaymn.site)

 ## What Is Blogs Prototype?
-[Blogs Prototype](https://blogs-prototype.mohamedaymn.site) is a model for Blogs creation and display website with fantsey editor and users reader experience and interaction.
+[Blogs Prototype](https://blogs-prototype.mohamedaymn.site) is a model for a blog creation and display website featuring a fantasy editor, along with an enhanced user reading experience and interaction.

 ## What Problem Does It Solve?
-Balance between client side and server side computations to provide on-click time update for better user experience, without over reliance of either comput power of client or server, and also without losing the advantage of SEO (search engine optimization).
+It balances client-side and server-side computations to provide real-time updates for a better user experience, without over-reliance on the computational power of either the client or the server, and without sacrificing the advantages of SEO (search engine optimization).

-## Why Is It Built?
+## Why Was It Built?

-It is a task and show case in a recruitment process of a software company.
+It was developed as a task and showcase during a recruitment process for a software company.

 ## Architecture & Tech Stack
 ![Architecture](./assets/Architecture.png "Architecture")

 ## Additional Information
-- You can visit the API documenation [using this link](https://blogs-prototype.mohamedaymn.site/api/docs).
+- You can visit the API documentation [using this link](https://blogs-prototype.mohamedaymn.site/api/docs).